dantmnf/drcom-client/README.md

 PHP modules/extensions:
 - sockets
 - json (for getting interface information on OpenWrt)
-- simplexml (for getting interface information on Windows)
+- com_dotnet (for getting interface information on Windows)
 - mbstring (for displaying server-sent messages)
 - pcntl (for Ctrl-C to logout)